SynthFix: Adaptive Neuro-Symbolic Code Vulnerability Repair: Experimental Design

 \subsection{Benchmarks and Evaluation Metrics}

-We evaluate our framework on two benchmarks: \textbf{FixJS} for JavaScript ($\sim$300k bug-fixing commits)~\cite{csuvik2022fixjs} and \textbf{CodeFlaws} for C ($\sim$4k defects)~\cite{tan2017codeflaws}.
-To ensure reproducibility, we use a fixed random seed for a standard 80/10/10 train/validation/test split across all experiments.
+We evaluate our framework on three execution- and security-grounded benchmarks: (1) \textbf{pyrepair}, a Python execution-repair benchmark we construct from MBPP~\cite{austin2021mbpp} (execution-validated bug injection for train/validation/test) augmented with QuixBugs~\cite{lin2017quixbugs} as a real-bug test set; (2) \textbf{CodeFlaws} for C ($\sim$4k defects, each shipping a test suite)~\cite{tan2017codeflaws}; and (3) \textbf{SVEN}~\cite{he2023sven}, a security-repair benchmark.
+We use a fixed random seed for reproducible train/validation/test splits across all experiments.